muh623/kasho_corporate/README.md

 # Sho-PS Corporate Site Clone

 Next.js (App Router) + TypeScript + Tailwind CSS template that reproduces the PC view of the Sho-PS corporate site top page.
-The hero slider is implemented with the React version of Splide and references the original asset paths under `/assets/...`.
+The hero slider is implemented with Swiper (React) and references the original asset paths under `/assets/...`.

 ## Getting Started